 Counselling & Psychotherapy

 I believe passionately in equal rights and a world without discrimination.
-I advocate daily on behalf of people living with a mental health issue and or disability, to ensure that they are included and supported within their work places, and all other areas among our community.
+I advocate daily on behalf of people living with a mental health issue and or disability, to ensure that they are included and supported within their workplaces, and all other areas within our community.
 Alyse

 Who Are Psychotherapists?

 Psychotherapists are mental health practitioners who come into advanced clinical work through training in the field of psychology, counselling, social work, mental health nursing and general practice medicine.
 Psychotherapists are also known as counsellors.

 Psychotherapists do not give advice but aim to create within the client, a condition of self-reflection and personal insight that allow the client to discover their own personal insights while being supported safely in the presence of the therapist.
 This is then followed on by the counsellors chosen modality that they determine will work best for the client.

 I am known as an Integrative/Clinical Therapist and will choose the model that best suits the client, however, the psychodynamic model is often used, which pays attention to developmental history, childhood trauma, childhood attachments, play and memory.